matteoLorenzini/drone_MQTT/README.md

 ## How to run ##
 1. Start mininet and docker containers:
     ```bash
-    $ sudo python3 topology.py
+    sudo python3 topology.py
     ```
-2. From h4 (Xterm) query the webserver to see the drone output (not working now)
+2. From h4 (Xterm) use the links web browser to see the drone trajectory:
     ```bash
-    $ curl 10.0.0.2/drone
+    links 10.0.0.2:3000/drone
+    ```
+    or to download in .kml format:
+    ```bash
+    wget 10.0.0.2:3000/kml
     ```